 Consider These Top ITaaS Companies in North America

 CyberDuo - Based in Los Angeles, CA, CyberDuo works predominantly for small and medium-sized businesses.
 They offer up a 24/7 help desk and specialize in monitoring and reacting to the security of their clients.
 In addition, they help their clients migrate to the cloud.
-This is great for organizations who have employees that work a traditional 9-5 and can't always be available to monitor systems.
+This is great for organizations that have employees who work a traditional 9-5 and can't always be available to monitor systems.
 CyberDuo has helped in stopping over 50,000 threats against their clients and have completed over 600 productivity projects.

 Learn more about how CyberDuo can help to secure your business.